Skip navigation

 You can check the outside cabinet to find out for certain.
 On the information plate on the condenser, you’ll find a listing for the refrigerant.
 If it says “R-22,” “HCFC-22,” or just “22,” you’ve got an outdated AC.
 If it says “R-410A,” you’re in good shape (as far as refrigerants go at least).

 Making the upgrade to a new R-410A air conditioning system is simple when you work with us.
-We offer a 100% money-back guarantee within 12 months for new AC Installation.
+We offer a 100% money-back guarantee within 12 months for new AC Installation, and your new system won’t leave you wondering how long your AC will last.

 Call on The A/C Guy of Tampa Bay Inc for a new air conditioning installation.
 Serving our Tampa Bay family with integrity and honor.